jjvanzon/Circular-Language-Spec/constructs-drafts/expression/abstract-diagram-expression.md

 That way you can produce different diagrams for documentation purposes.
 UML does that too.
-Only in the new computer language it is more subtractive:
+Only in Encircle it is more subtractive:
 You start with a full diagrammatic system description at your disposal.
 You can abstract it in order to shed light on a particular aspect of the system.